 \section{Summary}

 We propose LibPreemptible, a hardware-assisted library for user-level scheduling.
 Our primitives achieve flexibility, good performance, and scalability at the same time.
-LibPreemptible leverages user level interrupts, and its abstraction delegates scheduling decisions to applications and provides a interface that supports dynamic policies.
-Comparing with prior systems it showed significantly better performance and scalability.
+LibPreemptible leverages user-level interrupts, and its abstraction delegates scheduling decisions to applications and provides an interface that supports dynamic policies.
+Compared with prior systems it showed significantly better performance and scalability.
 LibPreemptible is compatible across application types and requires no changes to the existing OS kernels, making it easy to be deployed in cloud settings.
-This work can both highlight the benefits of hardware-assisted user-level scheduling, and motivate follow-up work that improves the generality of dynamic application-aware scheduling policies.
+This work can both highlight the benefits of hardware-assisted user-level scheduling and motivate follow-up work that improves the generality of dynamic application-aware scheduling policies.